Andrei Pfeiffer logo

 If you continue playing, you'll eventually reach level 60.
 You'll have legendary weapons and armor, obliterating all your enemies in a single blow.

 We only need to start.
+Play the "game" frequently.
 The rest will follow.

 But enough with the negativism.
 If you're looking for positive arguments regarding automated testing, here are my personal reasons for writing tests.